1976 NBA Finals: Suns

 The Suns followed their unexpected run to the Finals with a losing season in 1976–77, going 34–48.
-After the season, Dick Van Arsdale retired, alongside twin brother Tom who became his teammate for that season.
-However, the team would make the playoffs the next eight seasons, going as far as the conference finals in 1979 and 1984.
+After the season, Dick Van Arsdale and twin brother Tom van Ardsdale, who became his teammate for that season, retired.
+Pat Riley, who did not play in the finals, also retired as a player after the season and went on to win six NBA championships as a head coach.
+However, the Suns would make the playoffs the next eight seasons, going as far as the conference finals in the 1979 and 1984.